nixondesign/craft-instagram/README.md

 # Instagram

-This plugin provides access to the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api).
+This plugin provides easy access to the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) for [Craft CMS](https://craftcms.com/).

+**Features:**

+- Twig & JSON: Feeds are accessible both in Twig and as JSON via action urls.
+- Multisite support: Apps are authenticated per site allowing per site media feeds.
+- Easy token management: Tokens can easily be refreshed via the control panel or CLI.

 ## Authorising Instagram

-In order to display an Instagram user's media you must first authorise the plugin to access a users Instagram account.
-Authorisation is handled on a per site basis, that is to say each site has one authorised user.

-Before you can authorise a user you must first set up an Instagram app, this is the app you'll be using to authorise users and make API calls.
-Once set up you will require the App ID and Secret.
+Before you can authorise the plugin you must first set up a Facebook app, this is the app you'll be using to authorise users and make API calls.
+Once set up you will require the App ID and App Secret.
+To set up your app, follow steps 1 to 3 in the [offical getting started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started).
+When asked for your "Valid OAuth Redirect URIs", use the URL found in the plugin settings page.
+If using multisite you'll need to create test users for each account you want to authorise.

-Enter the app ID and secret these into the authorisation form and submit.
-You'll then be asked to log in to your Instagram account and provide the necessary permissions.
-The Instagram account you log in to will be the account which to pull media from.
-Once you grant permissions you'll be redirected back to the plugins authorisation page where it will then request an access token from the Instagram API.
+### Plugin Setup

+1. First either make sure you are logged into the Instgram account you want to authenticate or are logged out completely.
+2. Navigate to the plugin settings page, if running Craft multisite switch to the appropriate site.
+3. Enter the App ID and App Secret, found under App Dashboard > Products > Instagram > Basic Display.
+These can be set to environment variables.
+4. Click "Authenticate" where you'll be taken to Instagram to authorise the plugin.
+Once authorised you will be redirected back to the plugin page.

 ### Refreshing Access Tokens

 This plugin uses [long-lived access tokens](https://developers.facebook.com/docs/instagram-basic-display-api/guides/long-lived-access-tokens) which are valid for 60 days.
 To avoid having to reauthorise every 60 days these tokens can be refreshed to increase their life by another 60 days.
-Access tokens can be refreshed via the plugin using the `instagram/tokens/refresh` CLI command.
-This command should be run periodically via a crontab.
+This can be done via the plugin using the `instagram/tokens/refresh` CLI command.
+This command should be run periodically via cron.

 ## Displaying a users media